ltraveler/idena-sibling/README.md

 **Please note**: that the Shared Node Installation playbook (`idena_shared.yaml`) will import API keys from the `api_keys.yaml` file and ignore the values from the   `api_mgmt.yaml` file, such as `api_keys_add` and `api_keys_remove`.
 On the other hand, the Idena Node Management playbook (`idena_node_mgmt.yaml`) will use `api_keys_add` and `api_keys_remove` to add and remove keys from your remote droplet idena-node-proxy configuration.
 It will add new keys, remove old ones, and delete duplicates.
 After all of these manipulations, the `apiKeys` values will be synced with your local `api_keys.yaml` file.

-- Public variables are stored in the `./idena-sibling/group_vars/main/vars` file and can be edited directly using a text editor of your choice.
-The default parameters should be sufficient for most shared node deployment processes.
-- In case if you don't want to download the bootstrap [idenachain.db](https://github.com/ltraveler/idenachain.db) archive you would have to set `idenachain_bootstrap` variable to `no`.
-- The public variable `idena_go_ver` supports not only version numbers like `1.0.4` but also the value `latest`, which means that the latest version of the idena-go node client will be downloaded.
 - Sensitive variables are stored in a special secret vault file, which is saved as an encrypted file (`./idena-sibling/group_vars/main/vault`).<br>To edit this file, you must remove the existing one and create a new file with your own password using the command `ansible-vault create vault`.
 To edit this file in the future, use the command `ansible-vault edit vault`.
 The file must have a similar structure to the example provided below:

 ```